wayjwilliams/card/README.md

 - Creates a randomly generated member ID and writes it on the card with MiniMagick
 - Sends the card via Twilio texting (static image because I'm on the free tier, but normally this would include the randomly generated member ID)
 - Emails the card via Mailgun (again, with a static image)
+- - I'm on the free tier, so it may send an email prompt first, confirming that you want to receive emails from Heroku.
 - Hosted on Heroku